chucklever/i-d-rpc-over-quicv1/draft-cel-nfsv4-rpc-over-quicv1.md

 # Acknowledgments
 {: numbered="no"}

+The authors express their deepest appreciation for the contributions of J. Bruce Fields who was an original author of this document.
+In addition, we are indebted to Lars Eggert and the QUIC working group for the creation of the QUIC transport protocol.

 The editor is grateful to Bill Baker, Greg Marsden, and Martin Thomson for their input and support.